 REGULAR PLACEMENT STUDENTS

-NowWhat values investing in the future of mental health in our communities and is a proud collaborator with a number of universities and post-secondary institutions from around Ontario, accepting a broad range of placement students from several disciplines, including SSW, RSW, CYW, BSW & MSW programs, as well SLP, OT, and Psychotherapy.
-This allows both opportunities for greater therapeutic accessibility, and encourages clinical best practices – they keep us on our toes and up to date with the latest innovations and developments in their fields!
+NowWhat values investing in the future of mental, emotional and social health in our communities.
+We are a proud collaborator with a number of universities and post-secondary institutions from around Ontario, accepting a broad range of placement students from several disciplines, including SSW, RSW, CYW, BSW & MSW programs, as well SLP, OT, and Psychotherapy.
+This allows both opportunities for greater therapeutic accessibility as we are able to offer subsidized sessions to our clients, and encourages clinical best practices – they keep us on our toes and up to date with the latest innovations and developments in their fields!
 You can expect students to be present supporting our group programming, offering subsidized counseling sessions where appropriate, and shadowing senior therapists with client’s permission.